 First, we leave the docks of the Ashley Marina and make our way into the Charleston Harbor.
 As we go, we pass by some of Charleston's infamous landmarks like the Charleston Battery, Waterfront Park, and the historical Castle Pinckney.
 Then we’ll turn around near the Arthur Ravenel Jr. Bridge or Fort Sumter, where the Civil War began.

-We understand if you want more than three hours on the Llibertat!
+We understand if you want more than 2.5 hours on the Llibertat!
 Please call (843) 743-4915 instead of booking online to book a longer tour.
 We may be able to extend your tour time based on availability.

 Is there a bathroom I can use on the boat?